 Population Distribution of Wild Cats

 You can find wild cats on nearly every continent, including Europe, Asia, North America, South America, Australia, and Africa.
 You can even find them in Antarctica and the Arctic.
-With that being said, many islands, Australia, and the Poles only have wild cats because they were brought by humans.
+With that being said, many islands, like Australia, only have wild cats because they were brought by humans.
 In fact, many people wonder if the Americas only have cats due to settlers long ago.

 Australia is a very interesting country to look at in terms of cat population.
 Cats were not native to the continent, but they were brought over by settlers.
 As a result, many native species are actually endangered because of the explosion of feral cats.